Naresh1318/Topaz/README.md

 Live example: https://naresh1318.com

 After working on a project the last thing I usually think of is updating my personal website.
-Including links, images, description and pushing changes to the server every single time I work on something new is kinda boring especially if you are lazy like me.
+Adding links, images, description and pushing changes to the server every single time I work on something new is kinda boring especially if you are lazy like me.
 What do we do when we're lazy? we automate things.
 Thereby giving us time to, idk, complain about our laziness.
 I designed Topaz to automatically update as much of my website as possible.